Johannes von Baumbach is the world’s youngest billionaire at 19 years old

-At just 19 years old, Johannes von Baumbach has made headlines as the world’s youngest billionaire.
+At just 19, Johannes von Baumbach has made headlines as the world’s youngest billionaire.

 Boehringer Ingelheim is known for producing essential drugs for conditions like chronic obstructive pulmonary disease (COPD), type 2 diabetes and anticoagulants, and ranks among the top 20 highest-grossing pharmaceutical companies worldwide.

-Baumbach’ and his three siblings — Maximilian, 27, Katharina, 25, and Franz,23 — each have an estimated net worth of $5.4bn, thanks to their stake in the family business built over generations.
+Baumbach and his three siblings — Maximilian, 27, Katharina, 25, and Franz, 23 — each have an estimated net worth of $5.4bn (R105.10bn), thanks to their stake in the family business built over generations.

+At just 19, Johannes von Baumbach has made headlines as the world’s youngest billionaire.

+According to Forbes, his staggering fortune is attributable to him being an heir to Boehringer Ingelheim, the largest privately owned pharmaceutical company in the world.

 Despite their immense wealth, details about the siblings' roles in the company or their plans for the future remain a mystery.
 True to the family’s corporate philosophy, which is steeped in discretion, little is publicly known about their involvement in the day-to-day operations of Boehringer Ingelheim.